ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 This document defines Epoch Markers as a way to establish a notion of freshness among actors in a distributed system.
-Epoch Markers are similar to "time ticks" produced and distributed by a dedicated system, the Epoch Bell.
+Epoch Markers are similar to "time ticks" and are produced and distributed by a dedicated system, the Epoch Bell.
 Systems that receive Epoch Markers do not have to track freshness using their own understanding of time (e.g., via a local real-time clock).
 Instead, the reception of a certain Epoch Marker establishes a new epoch that is shared between all recipients.
 In essence, the emissions and corresponding receptions of Epoch Markers are like the ticks of a clock where the ticks are conveyed by the Internet.